Veridise/circom2llvm/README.md

 ## Rust & Cargo
 This repo works on `rustc & cargo 1.64.0`, and all of the crates dependencies will be installed automatically.

 ## Compiler
-### Core Idea
+### Compilation Rule
-1. One circom File => One LLVM .ll file, with a module named `main`.
+1. One circom file will => one LLVM `.ll` file, with a module named `main`.
-2. All functions and templates are concluded into the .ll file.
+2. All functions and templates are concluded into the `.ll` file.
+3. If the main component isn't provided:
-2. Circom Template(args) => Two LLVM functions:
+    One circom template => two LLVM functions:
+    Name the parameters of the circom template as `p`
-    1. Build(args) => Return a struct represents the template.
+    1. `Build(p)` => Returns an LLVM struct represents the template, named as `s`.
-    2. Initial(the struct template) => Executes the logic inside the template.
+    2. `Init(p, s)` => Executes the logic inside the template.
+4. Else, all possible instantiations will be collected, and for every instantiation, two functions mentioned before will be generated under that instantiation.
-3. Circom Function => LLVM function.
+5. One circom Function => one LLVM function.

 ### Compilation Stage
-1. Dependencies collection and resolveing.
+1. Collect and resolve dependencies.
-2. Type inference.
-3. Function construction.
-4. Instructions generation.
+2. Infer types and collect all possible instantiations (if provided).
+3. Unroll all of the `while` loop and `if-else` statements if the instantiation is provided.
+4. Generate LLVM functions and instructions of circom functions.
+5. Generate LLVM functions of circom templates.
+6. Generate LLVM instructions of circom templates.

 ### Build
 ```bash